 Fade Resistance & Permanency

 Gelatos are resistant to fading under normal lighting conditions.
 However, some colors will have more noticeable fading than others.
 Gelatos are permanent once dry when used with water.
-They should not be expected to be permanent when applied to a non-porous surface or if they are not completely dissolved and dry.
-If not used with water the product may rub off.
+When applied to a porous surface dry, the pigment is not erasable.
+They should not be expected to be permanent when applied to a non-porous surface, if they are not completely dissolved and dry.
 We suggest using a sealant to protect any surfaces to which Gelatos have been applied.

 Gelatos On Fabric